 From its earliest planning stages, Downtown Greenway coordinators determined that visually appealing public art of various types and scale would be an important feature of the Greenway.
 Upon its completion the Greenway will wind its way through several neighborhoods, each with its own unique history and story to tell.
 Public art, paid for through a combination of grants, private donations, and corporate funding will be scattered along the Greenway.
 These art installations will help tell the story of these neighborhoods and our city.
 As the Greenway travels through distinct neighborhoods, historic sites such as Ashe Street have been identified.
 An artist chosen specifically for the commission will meet with neighborhood residents to gain a full understanding of the significance of each particular site before beginning their creative endeavors.

 Juan Logan’s piece Grounded Here is one of the first installations of public art commissioned to commemorate a designated area of historic significance along the Greenway.
-It was installed on the Five Points section of the Greenway near the trailhead parking area off Eugene Street in July 2010.
-Grounded Here originally located at the trailhead parking area at Five Points at Eugene and Lee has been temporarily dismantled and in storage awaiting it’s new home at the new Salvation Army Boys & Girls Club to be located on the old JC Price School Property off Freeman Mill Road.
+Grounded Here originally located at the trailhead parking area at Five Points at Eugene and Lee, has been to moved to it’s new home at the new Salvation Army Boys & Girls Club located on the old JC Price School Property off Freeman Mill Road.

 Juan Logan is an internationally recognized artist from Durham, NC, and a professor of Art at the University of North Carolina at Chapel Hill.
 With input from the Warnersville community, Juan has created Grounded Here in recognition of Ashe Street, which was at one time the vibrant commercial and social hub of Warnersville.